 It was already an early morning when they all had gathered by Dobby's grave and said their tearful goodbyes.
 Afterward, Harry returned with them to the cottage and took a seat by the table in the kitchen.
 He was staring out at the beautiful, morning scenery through the window, remembering how he pleaded Dobby never to save his life again.
 If Dobby listened to him, his little friend would be still alive while he would be already somewhere beyond … somewhere with his parents.

 "Arry … mon Dieu!
-I've just noticed that you'rrre bleeding too!
-Come here; let me take carrre of it."
+I've only just noticed that you'rrre bleeding too!
+Come here, let me take carrre of it."

-Harry turned to Fleur who was speaking to him, feeling little stabs of pain as the torn skin on his back stretched with the movement.
+Harry turned to Fleur, feeling little stabs of pain as the torn skin on his back stretched with the movement.